biocorecrg/advanced_linux_2019/regex.md

 >ACT29589 pep supercontig:ASM2366v1:CP001665:2682665:2682964:1 gene:ECBD_2567 transcript:ACT29589 gene_biotype:protein_coding transcript_biotype:protein_coding description:transposase IS3/IS911 family protein	MTKTVSTSKKPRKQHSPEFRSEALKLAERIGVTAAARELSLYESQLYNWRSKQQNQQTSSERELEMSTEIARLKRQLAERDEELAILQKAATYFAKRLK
 ```

-We see that some of the protein sequences are repeated.
-So different genes produces the same protein.

-How many unique proteins we have in our proteins.tab file?

 Other useful pattern for the regular expression is the dot **.** that means any charachter.

 ```{bash}